Eltaf-azizi/Custom-Task-Manager/README.md

 This project might look simple, but for me it was a big step toward learning how real applications are built.

+## 📜 License

+This project is open source under the MIT License.
+Feel free to use it, learn from it, or even improve it.

+**⚡ Written by me, Altaf Hussain** — as part of my learning journey in Python, Flask, and web development.